Helsinki Airport: Parking

-In August 2016 there were about 13 thousand parking spaces at the Helsinki Airport.
+In August 2016, there were about 13 thousand parking spaces at the Helsinki Airport.
 Some of the spaces were taken out of use in January 2019 when the parking garage P1/P2 located near the terminal was dismantled to make way for the new entrance to the airport.

 The airport has two parking garages (P3 and P5) as well as two outdoor parking areas (P4A and P4B).
-The free-of-charge bus service AirPortBus operated by Finavia travels between the parking areas and the terminal.

 There are also companies providing airport parking services near the airport, where passengers can leave their cars in a guarded area and get transport to the airport.